nhsconnect/Events-Management/pages/receiver/receiver_requirements.md

 ### Multiple Subscriptions ###

-It is possibly that an event message may match multiple subscriptions which deliver to the same MESH Mailbox.
+It is possible that an event message may match multiple subscriptions which deliver to the same MESH Mailbox.
 When this happens the NEMS de-duplicates the message and sends one copy of the event message to the MESH mailbox.

 In this scenario the `SubscriptionID` and `tag` value for any subscriptions that matched the event message and contain a `tag` criteria element will be included and will be delimited with the value `~~~` as follows: